TERMINTERKADAM2123/Paint_solve/README.md

 # Paint_solve
-use python 9.0 to use mysql database connector mysqlclient cd into paint_solve/paint_solve and change settings.py to add database name of the database, password
+use python 9.0 to use mysql database connector mysqlclient<br>
+cd into paint_solve/paint_solve and change settings.py to add database name of the database, password
 ```